morecreative/botme-chatbot-api-docs/docs/message_types.rst

         ]
     }

-Text With Quick Replies
+Text with quick replies
 =============
-the response is a text message with two quick replies like in the image below, remember you will use each quick-reply payload to build the new payload to the same `webhook </webhook.html>`_ request
+The response is a text message with two quick replies like in the image below, remember you will use each quick-reply payload to build the new payload to the same `webhook </webhook.html>`_ request

 .. note::